-Note: See the Combined Limitation in the next column.
+Note.
+See the Combined Limitation below.

-Important: You must enclose either a copy of your W-2s showing the non-Indiana locality amount withheld or a copy of the non-Indiana locality tax return.
+Important.
+You must enclose either a copy of your W-2s or other withholding statements showing the non-Indiana locality amount withheld or a copy of the non-Indiana locality tax return.

-Remember, you can use this credit only if you have both a county tax amount on Form IT-40PNR, line 9, and a local income tax that you had to pay outside Indiana.
+Remember, you can use this credit only if you have both:

+- A county tax amount on Form IT-40PNR, line 9, and - A local income tax that you had to pay outside Indiana.